Mhmdckrk/Mhmdckrk/README.md

 - 🌱 I’m currently learning SwiftUI on VisionOS and 3rd party dependencies
 - 💞️ I’m looking to collaborate on any open source projects involving iOS.
 - 📫 You can reach me DM on LinkedIN profile in bio
-- 😄 Pronouns: design, sportive, curious, friendly, calm,
+- 😄 Pronouns: design, sportive, curious, friendly, calm

 <!---
 Mhmdckrk/Mhmdckrk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.